2016 Indian banknote demonetisation: Real GDP growth rate

 Global analysts cut their forecasts of India's real GDP growth rate for the financial year 2016–17 by 0.5 to 3% due to demonetisation.
 India's GDP in 2016 is estimated to be US$2.25 trillion, hence, each 1 per cent reduction in growth rate represents a shortfall of US$22.5 billion (₹1.54 trillion) for the Indian economy.
 According to Societe Generale, quarterly GDP growth rates would drop below 7% for an entire year at a stretch for the first time since June 2011.

 The Q4'16–17 rate was 6.1% as against a forecast of 7.1% by economists.
 The rate for the financial year 2016–17 was 7.1%, a reduction from the 8% in 2015–16.
 This drop was attributed to demonetisation by economists.

 The GDP growth rate for Q1'17–18 dropped to 5.7%, compared to 7.9% a year prior, the lowest since March 2014.
 This drop was attributed to demonetisation as well as inventory drawdown by companies due to the forthcoming implementation of the Goods and Service Tax.
 The GDP started to recover from 2017–18 and clocked 8.2% growth in 2018–19.
-The Hindustan Times in November 2021 reviewed GDP trends in the years following the demonitisation, and concluded that due to unpredented GDP contraction amid the COVID-19 pandemic and strong base effects, “the waters are now far too muddied to make any scientific assessment about demonetisation’s impact” on GDP.
+The Hindustan Times in November 2021 reviewed GDP trends in the years following the demonetisation, and concluded that due to unpredented GDP contraction amid the COVID-19 pandemic and strong base effects, "the waters are now far too muddied to make any scientific assessment about demonetisation’s impact" on GDP.